greyhats13/phl-store/README.md

 ### Register Service with Atlantis

-To make sure Atlantis detects your service, add it to iac/atlantis.yaml:
+To make sure Atlantis detects our service, add it to iac/atlantis.yaml:

 ```yaml
   - dir: iac/deployment/services/phl-products